-- Customer facing personnel are better equipped to handle conflict and to make all customers feel like they are being listened to and understood – this has a positive affect on customer loyalty and retention.
+- Customer-facing personnel are better equipped to handle conflict and to make all customers feel like they are being listened to and understood – this has a positive effect on customer loyalty and retention.

 - Staff in general are better equipped to handle the ever-increasing pressures of a modern workplace.